Course Content and Outcome Guide for AM 131

 - Special Fee:

 Course DescriptionIntroduces manual transmissions/transaxles, the study of power flow and diagnosis of manual transmission systems.
-Lecture and lab work includes proper repair procedures, component identification and service procedures performed on school owned vehicles and components.
+Includes proper repair procedures, component identification and service procedures performed on school owned vehicles and components.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description